 Remove snow and ice from rear suspension, track, front suspension, steering mechanism and skis.

-Always cover your snowmobile when leaving it overnight or durin extended periods of inactivity.
-This will protect it from freezing a

-well as retain its appearance.
+Always cover your snowmobile when leaving it overnight or during extended periods of inactivity.
+This will protect it from freezing as well as retain its appearance.

-138

 SPECIAL OPERATING INSTRUCTIONS

 Riding at High Altitudes or Sea Level